chaoss/community/chaoss-groups/working-groups.md

 * [**Science / Research**](https://github.com/chaoss/wg-science): The Science working group aims create a set of recommendations for metrics and models related to scientific open source communities.
 Chair: Sean Goggins.

 * [**Data Science**](https://github.com/chaoss/wg-data-science): We collaborate with data scientists and researchers to shape how we understand open source community health and make it easier for people to use CHAOSS tools, metrics, and metrics models to draw meaningful insights that they can use to improve open source project health using data science-based approaches.
-Co-Chairs: Dawn Foster and Sal Kimmich.
+Co-Chairs: Dawn Foster, Cali Dolfi, and Sal Kimmich.

 * [**UN Sustainable Development Goals (SDGs)**](https://docs.google.com/document/d/17VAYItNIw_i36mCUyBs1t9fEK_Ks1vjhOJFRfIA1CjM/edit?usp=sharing): The UN SDG working group focuses on using CHAOSS metrics to help understand the role of open source projects and their progress toward achieving the UN SDGs.
 Co-Chairs: Ruth Ikegah and David Lippert.